CESNET/eduroam-icinga/doc/tests.md

 ### parameters

-The script takes 6 parameters:
+The script takes 5 parameters:
 - realm aliases
 - (key -u) part of the url after /
-- (key -s) string to search in downloaded file
 - indication, that https must be used.
 There is actually only key `-S` at this parameter.
 Only set if service variable `xml_https` is set to 1.
 - (key -H) host name
 - indication, that hostname extension support is needed.
 There is actually only key `--sni` at this parameter.
 Only set if service variable `xml_https` is set to 1.

 The first parameter uses service variable `realm_aliases` The second parameter uses service variable `xml_url_part`.
-The third parameter is fixed and is set to `inst_realm`.
-The fifth parameter uses service variable `xml_host`.
+The fourth parameter uses service variable `xml_host`.

 ### dependencies